zkyseu/PPlanedet/DOC.md

 ```

 ### 2. Train on multi GPUs
-If you only have more than one gpu, you can run the following codes
+If you have more than one gpu, you can run the following codes
 ```Shell
 # training on single-GPU
 export CUDA_VISIBLE_DEVICES=0,1,2,3